zizhuspot/haojia/source/_posts/How to Configure SSH with Multiple Github Accounts.md

 title: How to Configure SSH with Multiple Github Accounts

 date: 2023-09-23 15:20:17
-categories:
+categories :

   - development tool
-tags:
+tags :
   - development tool
   - program
   - github

+description:

-description: I need to temporarily switch to another GitHub account for development.
+I need to temporarily switch to another GitHub account for development.
 While I can use either HTTPS or SSH to clone the code, the most recommended way is to use SSH.This leads to a problem: I need to configure SSH for multiple GitHub accounts on my computer.Here's how to solve this problem.

 cover: https://s2.loli.net/2023/09/23/e3LHsqUna2ZDYMW.png